BraftonSupport/braftonium-new/readme.md

 ## Manage Widgets

 No dev work should be needed here.
-All you need to do is go into the Braftonium settings and enter your widget name into the repeater.
+All you need to do is go into the Braftonium settings and enter your widget name and it will appear in the general Wordpress Widgets page.
+Optional settings include:
-The text you enter will become sentence case as the widget title and will get a unique class assigned.

-All widget classes will start with "braftonium-widget-" and the rest will be your title with all characters being lowercase and spaces/"_" converted to "-".
-So for "Example 1" the output will be "braftonium-widget-example-1"
+1. Name (required)
+2. Class
+3. ID
+4. Description

 ## Template Swopper